Toba-O/EarlyBird/README.md

 Additionally, the EarlyBird project is open source to the public

 EarlyBird is presently a work in progress, with no ETA given.
-Currently working on the progressive web app aspect of EarlyBird.
+Currently working on the progressive web app aspect of EarlyBird

 <br><br>